Hero background image default

 Enhance your ability to serve older adults in your congregation or faith-based organization.
 This series of four courses addressing the process of aging and implications for leading programs designed for older adults will enable you to support their ongoing spiritual formation more effective.

-The Older Adult Ministry courses are open to participants from any denomination or faith tradition.
-There are four core courses, with two courses generally offered each spring at The Center for Lifelong Learning.While participants may begin with any of the four courses, we recommend beginning with The Process of Aging and Implications for Ministry when possible.
+The OAM courses are open to participants from any denomination or faith tradition.
+There are four core courses, with two courses generally offered online each spring at The Center for Lifelong Learning.While participants may begin with any of the four courses, we recommend beginning with The Process of Aging and Implications for Ministry when possible.
 Courses may be taken in any order.

-A Certificate in Older Adult Ministry I will be awarded to all participants who successfully complete each of the four core courses, including the final assignment that is part of each course’s design.
-The OAM I course of study may be completed in12-24 months if two courses per year are completed.
+A Certificate in Older Adult Ministry I will be awarded to all participants who successfully complete the four core courses, including the final assignment that is part of each course’s design.
+The OAM I course of study may be completed in 12-24 months if two courses per year are completed.

 For more information about each course or to register, click on the name of the course, below.